ohscar/rmalloc/doc/paper/steve.rst

 Tools
 =====
-XXX: description of the tools
+For a detailed description of the tools, see the appendix.

 * translate-memtrace-to-ops.py
 * translate-ops-to-histogram.py